May 4, 2022

 Please read WHEP WebRTC low latency playback in Nimble Streamer article for more details regarding setup and usage.

 WebRTC adaptive bitrate for WHEP is also supported in Nimble Streamer, read the article for setup details.
+Inside of WebRTC adaptive bitrate streaming algorithm adds more details to ABR details.

 Our team keep improving WebRTC support in Nimble Streamer, so stay tuned for updates.